 You can use this web page of course, but don't stop there.
 Check out this list of ways to run your commands on your computers.

-The Smart Home version of the Alexa skill and Google Assistant action do the best job of matching your spoken words to your commands.
+The Smart Home version of the Alexa skill and Google Assistant action does the best job of matching your spoken words to your commands.

 Smart Home voice assistant skills (Example: "Hey Google, turn on calculator") <--Recommended